mlevatich/Abelon/notes/story/narrative.md

 TODO: ROUGH DRAFT

-- party makes their way to important-seeming site in the basement.
-Feel they are on the cusp of learning the truth.
-And performing the ritual.
-Realize there may be more at stake than then ritual. (talk)
+- Party makes their way to important-seeming site in the basement.
+Suspect that this is the ritual site, they seek confirmation from Abelon, but his responses are confusing. (talk)
 - Abelon, in frustration, decides to trust the party instead of killing them and tell them what is happening to him as he can't see a way forward otherwise, asks for help (talk)
+    - When abelon takes helmet off, blank dialogue responses.
+He says hes tired of being forced into this farce, the summoning already happened, and he needs help.
+Then disaster strikes
 - Before we can learn much, disaster strikes (battle)
 - Kath saves Abelon, party is split, Kath and Abelon thrown into cave below (talk)

-When abelon takes helmet off, blank dialogue responses.
-He says hes tired of being forced into this farce, the summoning already happened, and he needs help.
-Then disaster strikes

 # Part 2